 Restructuring and Related Charges.
 See Note 12, Restructuring and Related Charges to our Condensed Consolidated Financial Statements (Unaudited) included in this Quarterly Report on Form 10-Q for additional information regarding our restructuring and related charges.

-The following table summarizes all restructuring and related charges we incurred in the Fiscal 2010 Quarter and the Fiscal 2009 Quarter (in millions):
+The following table summarizes all restructuring and related charges we incurred in the Fiscal 2010 Quarter, the Fiscal 2009 Quarter, the Fiscal 2010 Six Months and the Fiscal 2009 Six Months (in millions):